-In rare cases, a material adverse change in the insurer's circumstances since the last investigation may be so far-reaching that to delay reporting to the time of the next scheduled investigation would be imprudent.
-For example, failure to meet the supervisory target capital requirement, or adoption of a radically different business plan, may make an immediate report urgent.
-In such a case, the actuary would undertake and report on an interim investigation.
+- .37 The frequency and/or timing of the report would depend on the urgency of the matters being reported and on the desirability of integrating dynamic capital adequacy testing into the insurer's financial planning cycle. - .38 The frequency and/or timing of the actuary's investigation would be adjusted where an adverse change in the insurer's circumstances since the last investigation may be so significant that to delay reporting to the time of the next scheduled investigation would be imprudent.
+For example, failure to meet the supervisory target capital requirement, or adoption of a radically different business plan, may necessitate the preparation of an immediate report.

-2530 REPORTING
+2530 Reporting

-- In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to their audit committee if they so delegate.
+- .01 In the case of a Canadian insurer, the appointed actuary should report to the board of directors or to an appropriate committee of the Board (audit committee, risk committee, etc.) if they so delegate.
 In the case of a Canadian branch of a foreign insurer, the appointed actuary should report to the chief agent for Canada and may also report to the responsible senior executive in the parent head office.
-[Effective December 31, 2011] - In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada. - The report would be in writing, but an additional oral report that permits questions and discussions is desirable.
-An interpretative report would be more useful than a statistical report. - The timing of the report would depend on the urgency of the matters being reported and on the desirability of integrating dynamic capital adequacy testing into the insurer's financial planning cycle.
-The report would be submitted within 12 months following each fiscal year-end.
+[Effective February 22, 2018] - .02 In order to give the insurer's senior management an opportunity to react to the results of the investigation, the actuary would discuss the report with the insurer's senior management in advance of its submission to the board of directors or chief agent for Canada.

+- .03 The report would be in writing, but an additional oral report that permits questions and discussions is desirable.
+An interpretative report would be more useful than a statistical report. - .04 The report would be submitted within 12 months following each fiscal year-end.